Articles

-As your business grows and evolves, you’ll continue to need more tools that automate human resources (HR), customer experience, and project management functions.
+As your company grows and evolves, you’ll continue to need more tools that automate human resources (HR), customer experience, and project management functions.
 After all, you’ll reach a point where things like payroll, customer information tracking, and task planning just can’t be done on paper anymore.

 The only problem: Company training and important documentation (like policies, processes, and other business need-to-knows) can’t go in any of these systems.
 And failing to acknowledge (or prioritize) the need a separate tool for this (like — ahem — Trainual) can lead to inconsistent training, knowledge gaps, and costly mistakes.